acbsp/bonafide.guru/en/contents.rst

 this only at a special moment".

-Here again Narayana Maharaja speaks untruth, trying to humiliate the position of Srila Prabhupada.
-Narayana Maharaja admits the fact that Srila Prabhupada is Maha-bhagavata, pure devotee of the Lord, however with his statements he puts Srila Prabhupada into position of conditioned soul who makes mistakes.
-Can pure devotee really make mistakes and speak such words for which he would further have to ask for forgiveness?
-Srila Prabhupada – is *Maha-bhagavata* and each of His word – is a word of God.
+Here again Narayana Maharaja speaks untruth, trying to humiliate the position of |SP|.
+Narayana Maharaja admits the fact that
+|SP| is Maha-bhagavata, pure devotee of the Lord, however
+with his statements he puts |SP| into position of conditioned soul who makes mistakes.
+Can pure devotee really make mistakes and speak such words for which he would further have to ask for forgiveness? |SP| – is *Maha-bhagavata* and each of His word – is a word of God.
 We all know that Lord has granted Him with power to fulfill this missions and words of such devotee are dictated by Lord Himself.
-In Bhagavad-gītā 1-st Chapter the word Hrishikesha is used and Srila Prabhupada clearly says that Lord *directly* controls and manages the feelings of pure devotee.
+In Bhagavad-gītā 1-st Chapter the word Hrishikesha is used and
+|SP| clearly says that Lord *directly* controls and manages
+the feelings of pure devotee.

-Regarding the letters we want to state that Srila Prabhupada has written not just a single but *several letters* to his disciples, where He forewarned them from harmful contact with his brothers in God.
+Regarding the letters we want to state that |SP| has written not just a single but *several letters* to his disciples, where He forewarned them from harmful contact with his brothers in God.

-Srila Prabhupada writes:
+|SP| writes:

 "**So**\ **I have now issued order**\ **that all my disciples should avoid all of my godbrothers.
 They should not have any dealings with them